 You can own a bit of this wonderland and its creatures and culture by purchasing one of Richar’s original paintings, or a high-quality reprint, either on canvas, T-shirts and other clothing items, or a mug.
 Free wallpaper for desktop PC’s, as well as backgrounds for mobile devices (smartphones) will also be available soon.

-David van Harn is an 80y/o retired American expatriate who also lives in Boquete, Panama.
-He is a former hobbyist artisan woodturner, and is building and administering this website and online store for Richar.
+David van Harn is an 81y/o retired American expatriate who also lives in Boquete, Panama.
+He is a former hobbyist artisan woodturner, and built and administered this website and former online store for Richar.

 David “retired” in 2002 at the age of 62 and moved with his partner, Lois Werner, from Northern California’s Marin County to live on two acres in a pastoral setting near the town of Sebastopol in Sonoma County.
 Unfortunately, in 2005, he lost his partner Lois to cancer, and moved into an apartment in Sebastopol.
 In 2011, David had both knees replaced and regained his mobility.
 Then, on his 70th birthday in December of 2011, not wanting to either have to continue to work part time – or move into subsidized senior housing – he decided to look into expat living.
 The rest is history.
 In February 2012, he traveled to Boquete, and in April, moved there to live as an expat with legal permanent residency.